peterexner/KOSHIK/README.md

 KOSHIK
 ======

 An NLP framework for large scale processing using Hadoop.
+KOSHIK supports parsing of text in multiple languages including English, Swedish, and Chinese.

 USAGE
 =====